Indivizo/legal/latest/en--general-terms-and-conditions.md

 **13.2.** Service Provider reserves the right, within the limits provided by the law, to unilaterally amend the GTC by publishing the amended GTC on its website.
 By using any of the Service after the modification Client accepts the amended GTC and expressly agrees to it.

-**13.3.** If any provision of the present GTC is deemed to be invalid, illegal or unenforceable that shall not affect the validity, legality and enforceability of the remaining provisions.
-Parties shall negotiate in good faith to replace such invalid, illegal or unenforceable provision with a valid, legal and enforceable provision the economic effect of which comes as close as possible to that of the invalid, illegal or unenforceable provision.
+**13.3.** If any provision of the present GTC is deemed to be invalid, illegal or unenforceable, it shall not affect the validity, legality and enforceability of the remaining provisions.
+Parties shall negotiate in good faith to replace such invalid, illegal or unenforceable provision with a valid, legal and enforceable provision, the economic effect of which comes as close as possible to that of the invalid, illegal or unenforceable provision.

-**13.4.** Notifications related to the GTC are deemed to be duly made if they are sent by post to the postal address of the Party recorded in the order form or by email to the email address of the Party recorded in the order form.
+**13.4.** Notifications related to the GTC are deemed to be duly made if they are sent by post to the postal address of the Party recorded in the order form, or by email to the email address of the Party recorded in the order form.

-**13.5.** The regulations of GTC and the Privacy Policy together constitute the entire agreement between the Parties and supersedes all previous negotiations, understandings or agreements (either oral or written) between the Parties relating to its subject matter.
+**13.5.** The regulations of GTC and the Privacy Policy together constitute the entire agreement between the Parties and supersede all previous negotiations, understandings or agreements (either oral or written) between the Parties relating to its subject matter.

-**13.6.** The Parties will attempt to settle their disputes amicably through negotiations, they do not wish to involve a mediator.
+**13.6.** The Parties will attempt to settle their disputes amicably through negotiations if they do not wish to involve a mediator.

-**13.7.** If the attempts to settle dispute amicably fail, Parties will accept the jurisdiction of the competent courts in the city where the Service Provider is seated.
+**13.7.** If the attempts to settle a dispute amicably fail, Parties will accept the jurisdiction of the competent courts in the city where the Service Provider is seated.

-**13.8.** Both Parties shall perform any or all their obligations under the GTC in good faith, along their business interests, taking in consideration that all the tasks jointly performed by them during their co-operation should be cost effective and should comply with the applicable laws and regulations.
+**13.8.** Both Parties shall perform any or all their obligations under the GTC in good faith, alongside their business interests, taking in consideration that all the tasks jointly performed by them during their co-operation should be cost effective and should comply with the applicable laws and regulations.

 **13.9.** Unless Client informs Service Provider in writing that Client will not give its consent to the publication of the co-operation between the Parties, Service Provider is entitled to use the contract concluded between the Parties as a reference and to publish this fact on its website.